 Zoom is available at no charge to Students, Faculty and Staff.
 The appropriate software license is applied to your account automatically.
 Two types of licenses are available:

 All UMass Dartmouth students, faculty and staff have access to basic licenses.
-A Basic license allows users to host an unlimited number of one-to-one meetings (meeting host and one participant) with no time limit, and participate in any meetings with no time limit.
-A basic license has a 40-minute time limit when hosting meetings with three or more total participants.
+A Basic license allows users to participate in meetings with no time limit, and host meetings with a 40-minute time limit.

 Faculty and Staff